 povertyvariable is calculated as a ratio between income and a poverty threshold.
 Smaller numbers mean higher poverty.

-- Once you are done, save, add, and commit the changes to the files into the Git history.
+- Save, add, and commit the changes to the Git history.

 Click for the (possible) solution.